 What’s New in Excel 2016?
 Excel 2016 Tutorial

-Free Online Microsoft Excel 2016 Tutorial
+Free Microsoft Excel Training 2016

-* Tell Me Search Box
+* Tell Me Search Box in Excel

 Excel 2016 is the latest version of Microsoft’s well-known spreadsheet program.
 It is packed full with improvements to existing functions and a host of new useful and exciting features.
 This tutorial will introduce you to a couple of the highlights of Excel 2016.

-* Tell Me Search Box
+* Tell Me Search Box in Excel

 The Tell Me what you want to do search box is located on the Excel 2016 Ribbon and allows users to search for any function in Excel.
 The Tell Me function is so advanced; a user doesn’t even have to insert the correct name for the function they are looking for, the Tell Me function will still make accurate suggestions.